• Menu

 Q. How should I best carry my money?

-A. While Ecuador is a safe country, there are opportunistic thieves everywhere Baggallini Walletlooking for a way to separate you from your cash.
-You might consider carrying your passport, credit/debit cards and cash in something like a neck pouch or a large wallet like this one from Baggallini.
+A. While Ecuador is a safe country, there are opportunistic thieves everywhere looking for a way to separate you from your cash.
+You might consider carrying your passport, credit/debit cards and cash in something like a neck pouch or a large wallet.
 You could then put that in a larger bag that you wear over your neck.

 Q. Is tipping appropriate?

 A. The majority of tips for our guide(s) are covered under your trip cost.
-Having said that, small tips for your waiter and for our guides would be appreciated if they’ve gone above and beyond.
+Having said that, plan for small tips for your waiter when you’re dining on your own and for the cleaning staff at our accommodations.
+Our guide(s) would certainly appreciate an additional tip if you feel like they’ve gone above and beyond.

 Q. Do I need insurance for this tour?